Professional Partner Terms of Reference

 This is aimed at encouraging those companies providing valuable services to the industry that impact on their considerate construction to join the Scheme and operate in line with the Scheme’s Code of Considerate practice.

 Any company or organisation wishing to be considered should apply in writing.
-They may then be invited to become a Professional Partner by the Considerate Constructors Scheme’s Service & Performance Committee.
+They may then be invited to become a Professional Partner by the Scheme’s Chief Executive.
 Where necessary a senior representative of the Scheme may wish to meet with the potential Professional Partner to discuss their application.

 Once a company has been accepted as a Professional Partner: